TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. exception:: SSLEOFError

-   A subclass of :exc:`SSLError` raised when the SSL connection has been terminated abruptly.
+   A subkundi of :exc:`SSLError` raised when the SSL connection has been terminated abruptly.
 Generally, you shouldn't try to reuse the underlying transport when this error is encountered.